aimms/documentation/webui/mapV2-widget.rst

 The available options to be specified are:

-*	Index – Select the index of the node set you would like to display
+*	Index: Select the index of the node set to be displayed
-*	Latitude – A 1-dimensional parameter specifying the latitude coordinates for the nodes set with the selected index
+*	Latitude: An 1-dimensional parameter specifying the latitude coordinates for the nodes set with the selected index
-*	Longitude – A 1-dimensional parameter specifying the longitude coordinates for the node set with the selected index
+*	Longitude: An 1-dimensional parameter specifying the longitude coordinates for the node set with the selected index
-*	Size – A 1-dimensional parameter specifying the dynamic sizes for the node set with the selected index
+*	Size: An 1-dimensional parameter specifying the dynamic sizes for the node set with the selected index

 .. note::
-    Please note that the Latitude and Longitude must be specified by two separate identifiers declared in the model.
+    The Latitude and Longitude must be specified by two separate identifiers declared in the model.

     The values of the Latitude and Longitude parameters must be within the geographical bounds, ie between (-90,90) and (-180,180), respectively.
 One can specify these intervals in the Range attributes of the correspoding identifiers in the model.

     The default node size radius is 3 px.
-You can set dynamic node size to each node set.
-Just select the identifier for the Size parameter in the desired node set.
-Please ensure that the index domain of such a parameter is the same as the index of the node set.
+One can set a dynamic node size to each node set by selecting an appropriate identifier for the Size parameter in the desired node set (the index domain of such a parameter must be the same as the index of the node set).

 Adding identifiers to the option fields
 +++++++++++++++++++++++++++++++++++++++